rspca

 New TV Series - Wildlife ER

 An exciting new television series is launching on SBS Australia – Wildlife ER!
 Produced by Wild Bear Entertainment, the program showcases Australia’s busiest Wildlife Hospital based at RSPCA Queensland in Brisbane.
 Last year, over 27,000 wildlife required care at RSPCA Queensland.
 Most of these animals were victims of habitat loss, disease, road trauma, dog attacks or natural disasters.
 The new TV series gets up close and personal with iconic Australian wildlife and showcases wildlife vets, nurses, rescue officers, wildlife carers and volunteers in action.
-Premiering on SBS Australia February 8 at 7:30pm and SBS On Demand.
+Catch up on the show with SBS On Demand.

 Emma Lagoon